The Way Home (2002 film): Production

 The film was filmed in and around Jeetongma, North Gyeongsang Province, South Korea.

 Reception

 The film received generally positive reviews from both Western and Korean critics.
-The review aggregator Rotten Tomatoes reported that 75% of critics gave the film positive reviews, based on 56 reviews.
+The review aggregator Rotten Tomatoes reported that 75% of critics gave the film positive reviews, based on 56 reviews, with the website's critics consensus calling it "a simple story told with much warmth and compassion."
 Steven Rea from the Philadelphia Inquirer gave the film 3.5 stars out of 4 saying that "Jeong-Hyang Lee's film is deceptively simple, deeply satisfying."

 Many critics praised the style of the movie as well as the acting of the inexperienced Kim Eul-boon who at 78, had not only never acted before, but never even seen a film.
 The film went on to win the Best Film and Best screenplay awards at the Grand Bell Awards, the Oscar's equivalent in South Korea.
 It was also nominated for Best Asian Film at the 22nd Hong Kong Film Awards, but lost to My Sassy Girl, another South Korean film.